 When you decide to expand your business to China, you will likely want to complete market research to determine if your product or service will resonate with the local market.
-Moreover, you will want to learn about
+Moreover, you will want to learn about the Chinese culture.

 There have been regular updates to the accounting standards used in China, including new laws and regulations.
 It is important for businesses and foreign investors to understand Chinese accounting standards and how these may affect their business.